 ‘Yes’ to More Women in Tech to Close the Gender Pay Gap

-Let’s take this issue apart and see just what is the gender pay gap, and how more women in tech can make a difference!
+Let’s take the gender discrimination issue apart, see what is the gender pay gap, and how more women in tech can make a difference!

 The Gender Pay Gap is an average comparison of men’s and women’s average earnings in the workforce, it’s not about two people who do similar work, nor does it take into consideration education level, experience, and other characteristics.

-One way in which the gender pay gap is calculated is by taking a median, or mean reading of men and womens’ pay.
+One way in which the gender pay gap is calculated is by taking a median or mean reading of earnings data for men and women.

 The medians are derived from the usual pay that employees receive in an organization.